Reasonate

 More about choosing the question and position.

 • The question can be a pressing issue about which participants have strong, competing views, but it need not be.
+(The question will be written on a neutrally-colored sticky note.)

 3. Assign roles for the dialogue.